 Our residency positions are filled through the Ophthalmology Matching Program.
 Since we are commencing with an integrated internship, matched applicants will not need to apply through the NMRP.
 The next available positions will start internship July 1, 2021 and residency July 1, 2022.
 These positions will be filled through the Ophthalmology Matching Program process in the Fall of 2020.
 Applications may be submitted to the Ophthalmology Matching Program at http://www.sfmatch.org/.

 During the 2019-2020 interview cycle, we extended invitations to interview and alternate selections to a total of 68 candidates.
 Regionally, 24% were from medical schools in the midwest, 53% from the south, 7% from the west, 10% from the northeast, and 3% international.
 The mean USMLE Step I score was 246, with a range of 214 to 273.
 We do not have a minimum score to consider an applicant for an interview.

 Important Dates to Remember

 - We must receive the San Francisco Match Application file and a short secondary application to be completed once you have applied to our program by September 1, 2020 for you to be considered for an interview.
 This secondary application consists of a maximum 400 word statement describing why you wish to pursue your residency education at the University of Kentucky.
 This statement can be submitted to our program coordinator.
 Please view our program description on SF Match for more details regarding the secondary application.

-- Invitations to interview will be mailed out mid October 2020.
+- Invitations to interview will be extended mid October 2020.
 There are 4 positions available.

 - Ophthalmology Resident Interviews for Fall 2020 will be held on three dates: